edward-cates/sprites/README.md

 # Find and combine pictures into 1 folder (recursively find), renaming to image count `0000.png`.
 mkdir ../sprites
 i=0; for f in $(find ./data -name '*.png'); do cp $f ../sprites/$(printf "%04d" $i).png; i=$((i+1)); done
+# Update - you don't need this for video; going to use the OG sprites data folder.
 ```